enginebai/Dagger2Hilt/README.md

-This is a POC project to demonstrate how to migrate from Dagger to Hilt, there are several branches/tags served as different purposes that you can checkout:
+This is a POC project to demonstrate how to migrate from Dagger to Hilt/Koin, there are several branches/tags served as different purposes that you can checkout:

 * `dagger`: The Dagger implementation, it finished the project with Dagger injection, and you can start migration from here.
-* `hilt-migration/gradually`: We migrate the modules gradually to `Hilt`, including modules, android classes, custom components and non-android classes.
+* `hilt-migration/gradually`: We migrate the modules to Hilt gradually to `Hilt`, including modules, android classes, custom components and non-android classes.
-* `koin-migration/gradually`: We migrate the modules gradually to `Koin`, including modules, android classes, custom components and non-android classes (via `KoinFacade` classes).
+* `koin-migration/gradually`: We migrate the modules gradually to `Koin` to Hilt, including modules, android classes, custom components and non-android classes (via `KoinFacade` classes).

+# Koin Migration
+To achieve gradulally migration, we utilitize the `KoinFacade` for us to bridge the type provider functions between Dagger and Koin, so that we can keep either the Dagger provider function or instance injection from Dagger, and move the instance creation to Koin or change the instance injection from Koin gradually.

 ## Specifications
 ### `SingletonFragmentsActivity`